Michael Lawrence (rugby league): Background

 In 2019 he enjoyed a well earned Testimonial year.
-He is a firm favourite amongst the Huddersfield supporters who refer to him as "Bruno", a nickname due to his likeness to the famous British boxer Frank Bruno.
+He was a firm favourite amongst the Huddersfield supporters who referred to him as "Bruno", a nickname due to his likeness to the famous British boxer Frank Bruno.

 Career

 It was announced in July 2007 that Lawrence would become a member Huddersfield's Super League squad for the 2008 season.
 Lawrence's previous club was Newsome Panthers.

 Lawrence was selected for the England Academy team in the 2007 season, a reward for consistently good performances throughout the season with Huddersfield's Academy.

 Lawrence made his Super League début during Huddersfield's important fixture with Warrington on 31 August 2007.
 He started the game on the substitutes' bench and replaced Chris Nero for the last five minutes of the game.
 This made him the first player born in the 1990s to play super league.

-Since then Lawrence has enjoyed a trip to the challenge cup final at Wembley in 2009.
-Been a part of the history making squad that lifted the league leaders shield in 2013, and was granted a year long testimonial in 2019 for Over 10 years loyal service to the Huddersfield Giants club.
-In 2012, Lawrence was a part of the England Knights team that won the European cup, and again In 2013 when they beat Samoa.
-In 2019 represented Jamaica in a full international, ironically against the England knights at Leeds.
+Since then Lawrence enjoyed a trip to the Challenge Cup final at Wembley in 2009 and was part of the history making squad that lifted the league leaders shield in 2013.
+Lawrence was granted a year long testimonial in 2019 for over ten years loyal service to the Huddersfield club.
+In 2012, Lawrence was a part of the England Knights team that won the European cup, and again in 2013 when they beat Samoa.
+In 2019, Lawrence represented Jamaica in a full international, ironically against the England knights at Leeds.

+After 324 games for the Huddersfield club, Lawrence signed a contract to join RFL Championship side Bradford for the 2023 season.